Gman-Superfly/AKIRA/architecture_theoretical/SPECTRAL_BELIEF_MACHINE.md

 │                                                                         │
 │  4.
 CAUSAL RELATIONSHIPS                                                │
-│     Does what happened before predict what happens next?             │ │     This is causality — only the temporal band can capture it.      │ │                                                                         │ │  The temporal band tracks HOW spectral content EVOLVES.              │ │                                                                         │
+│     Does what happened before predict what happens next?             │ │     This is causality; only the temporal band can capture it.       │ │                                                                         │ │  The temporal band tracks HOW spectral content EVOLVES.              │ │                                                                         │